ktprograms/Ohms_Now/README.md

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/3.png" width="214" height="419" />

 By long pressing on a band, there will be a popup menu for you to choose the band's colour.

+You can swipe left/right to go to the previous/next E12/E24 value.
 <hr />

 ## Download